shanza95/Airline-Analysis---SQL/README.md

-# Airline-Analysis---SQL
+# Airline-Analysis---MySQL DBA Tasks ✈️

 ### Project Overview
-This project simulates a real-world database management scenario for an aviation company named Air Cargo, which offers both passenger and freight services through partnerships with other airlines.
+This project simulates a real-world database management scenario for an aviation company named **Air Cargo**, which offers both passenger and freight services through partnerships with other airlines.
 The objective is to analyze air travel data to improve operational efficiency, optimize route planning, and enhance the customer experience.

 ### Insights
-- Datasets can be found [here](1697127247_airlines_datasets/)
+- **Datasets:** All raw airline datasets are available [here](1697127247_airlines_datasets/).
-- SQL Queries can be found [here](Airline%20Analysis.md/)
+- **SQL Queries:** The complete SQL scripts for all tasks can be accessed [here](Airline%20Analysis.md).
-- SQL Query Tables, in csv file format, can be found [here](SQL%20Query%20Results/)
+- **Query Results:** The output of SQL queries, in CSV format, is available [here](SQL%20Query%20Results/).

 ### Business Problem
 Air Cargo wants to gain deeper insights into its operations by identifying:
 - Regular passengers (to offer loyalty benefits)
 - Busiest routes (to better allocate aircraft)
 - Ticket sales patterns (to improve revenue and pricing strategy).

-✈️ MySQL Airline Database – DBA Tasks

-This repository contains SQL queries and stored procedures executed on an airline management database.
-All CSV query outputs are organized in the /results folder and referenced by query name.
+### DBA Tasks - SQL Queries  Overview

 As a DBA you need to perform the following operations: